need4deed-org/website/README.md

 Applying technology in the effort to support underserved communities is a key value to make support giving and receiving more inclusive, accessible and scalable.

+## Contributing 🤝

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+## Step 1: Fork the Repository

+1. Go to the our repository: [https://gitlab.com/need4deed/website](https://gitlab.com/need4deed/website).
+1. Click the **Fork** button in the top-right corner.
+1. Choose where to fork the repository (usually your own GitLab account).

+See [CONTRIBUTING.md](CONTRIBUTING.md) for the next steps and detailed contribution guidelines.

 ## Tech Stack 🛠️

 - React.js